Tom-Notch/assignment3/README.md

 - ***The sampling routine***: `StratifiedSampler` in `sampler.py`
 - ***The renderer***: `VolumeRenderer` in `renderer.py`

-`StratifiedSampler` provides a method for sampling multiple points along a ray traveling through the scene (also known as *raymarching*).
+`StratifiedSampler` provides a method for sampling multiple points along a ray traveling through the scene (also known as *ray marching*).
 Together, a sampler and a renderer describe a rendering pipeline.
 Like traditional graphics pipelines, this rendering procedure is independent of the scene and camera.

 The scene, sampler, and renderer are all packaged together under the `Model` class in `volume_rendering_main.py`.
 In particular the `Model`'s forward method invokes a `VolumeRenderer` instance with a sampling strategy and volume as input.